Sexual health screening

 These drop-in clinics will occur on the first Tuesday of each month 1-4pm throughout the academic year.
 They are all held in Workshop 101 in Kate Edger Information Commons.

-If you can’t make it to a drop-in, UniChem Campus Pharmacy (located on KEIC Level 1) offers Sexual Health 101 STI Testing kits in store.
+Alternatively, UniChem Campus Pharmacy (located on KEIC Level 1) have Sexual Health 101 STI Testing kits available to purchase in store, with prices starting at $20.
 The STI kits test for Chlamydia, Gonorrhoea, HIV and Syphilis.
 The tests are performed by Labtests with the confidential results sent back directly back to you.
-Visit UniChem Campus Pharmacy in store for more information.
+To purchase a kit, please visit UniChem Campus Pharmacy for more information.

 Who's involved?